 It is sometimes said that, “What makes the hero, a hero is the presence of a villain.”
 They remain important parts of all movies and escalate the film to greatness.
 There have been so many iconic villains that have given us nightmares for decades.
 The greatest of villains are polished to perfection but they all come from the same set of moulds.
-Here are the various types of villains in movies:
+Here is the list the most common types of villains in movies:

 1. Just-doing-his-job villain